AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch4.md

 density tests look for osteoporosis and help predict your risk for bone fractures.

-Zoledronic acid, pamidronate, and denosumab
-Zoledronic acid, pamidronate, and denosumab are used to prevent bone loss (osteoporosis) and fractures caused by endocrine therapy.
+- Zoledronic acid, pamidronate, and denosumab are used to prevent bone loss (osteoporosis) and fractures caused by endocrine therapy.
-Zoledronic acid and denosumab are also used in those with metastatic inflammatory breast cancer who have bone metastases to help reduce the likelihood of fractures,
+- Zoledronic acid and denosumab are also used in those with metastatic inflammatory breast cancer who have bone metastases to help reduce the likelihood of fractures,